jsohlendorff/continuous_time_LTMLE/article.typ

 influence function $phi_tau^*(dot; P)$.
-We derive the efficient influence function using the iterative representation given in @eq:iceipcw, working under the conclusions of @thm:iceipcw, by finding the Gateaux derivative of the target parameter.
+We derive the efficient influence function using the iterative representation given in @eq:iceipcw, working under the conclusions of @thm:iceipcw, by finding the pathwise derivative of the target parameter.

 We also provide an algorithm for the one-step estimator in the uncensored situation or to obtain conservative inference when censoring is present (@alg:onestepsimple).